chpolyzo/Statstics/README.md

 ## Descriptive Statistics:

-Descriptive statistics is about <b> describing our collected data </b>using:
+Descriptive statistics is about **describing our collected data** using:
 1. Measures of center (Mean, Median, Mode)
 2. Measures of spread (Range, Interquartile Rang IQR, Standard Deviation, Variance)
 3. Shape of our distribution